openvcloud/docs/docs/EndUserPortal/Machines/Machines.md

 ![](VirtualDatacenter.png)

-In the below screenshot you see that no virtual machines have been created yet in the **demo-vdc** virtual datacenter:
+In the below screenshot you can see that no virtual machines have been created yet in the **demo-vdc** virtual datacenter:

 ![](Machines.png)